mikkkee/twent/README.md

 Numbers and `name`s cannot be used together.

-If numbers are used, the numbers corresponding to the order of rss feeds in config.ini, starting from 1.
+If numbers are used, the numbers correspond to the order of rss feeds in config.ini, starting from 1.

 Use `0` as `Flag` to display all feeds together.